solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 title: Mastering AWS Kinesis Data Streams, Part 2
 author: anahitpo
 excerpt: >
   This is the second part of the blog post where I talk about the things you should know when working with AWS Kinesis Data Streams.
-You can find Part 1 [here](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html).
 tags:
 - AWS
 - Data streaming